NaNo211/Polargraph-machine/README.md

 3. The wiring schematic: ![this is an image](https://github.com/NaNo211/Polargraph-machine/blob/main/Polargraph-scematic.png) Connecting stepper motors and servo to the motor drive and attach it to the Arduino, then anttach the motors with rubber built.

+5. After selecting an image, we converted it to grey scale, then to SVG format.

 4. Software used is called "processing".
 The link : https://processing.org Thanks for Euphy we used his code for the motors and servo controllers.
-The package link : https://github.com/euphy/polargraphcontroller/releases/tag/2017-11-01-   20-30
+The package link : https://github.com/euphy/polargraphcontroller/releases/tag/2017-11-01-20-30
+    We insert the the formatted image to the software, it then generates the vector path points and sends it to the microctroller.

 # First Phase Output: